Para-Lang/para-compiler/docs/source/installation.rst

     python ./parac-build.py

-The compilation can take a while since it will wrap the entire program with the python instance into a standalone compiled binary, which can then be used.
+The compilation may take a while since it will wrap the entire program with the python instance into a standalone compiled binary, which can then be used.